• Recipes Index

 She told me that this is the soup her mom would make for them when they were sick.
 What I love about this recipe is the ingredients, which I almost always have on hand.
 Her original recipe didn’t have carrots in it, but that is something I’ve added to try and sneak more veggies into my kids.

 I originally posted this recipe as part of one of the Thursday Night posts that I used to do.
 A few people have mentioned to me that they make it regularly and love it.
-So I decided it was high time to give it its own post, so it will be easier to find.
+So I decided it was high time to give it its own post, so it would be easier to find.

 I hope you give this special soup a try.
 It will surprise you!
 I can’t wait to hear if your kids like it as much as mine do.